Docta-ai/docta/README.md

 ```

 ### Doctor for your LLM alignment data
 Use Docta to diagnose and cure your LLM alignment data within one click!
-Here is one example on [anthropics/hh-rlhf](https://github.com/anthropics/hh-rlhf):
+Here are examples on [anthropics/hh-rlhf](https://github.com/anthropics/hh-rlhf):
 ```shell
 # Please make sure the dataset has been downloaded and saved to data_root
 bash ./tools/docta_rlhf.sh